ebears/emerald-dx/README.md

 Just my project aimed at improving Pokemon Emerald.
 This is based on - and wouldn't be made possible without - the [pokeemerald](https://github.com/pret/pokeemerald) disassembly by PRET.

-The battle engine balance is completely changed from Gen. 3 - expect a feel more like Gen. 5.
+The battle engine balance is completely changed from Gen. 3 - expect a feel more like Gen. 4 or 5.

+The current plan is to have Pokemon up to Gen. 4 be obtainable.

 ## Information